 You can hire a boat taxi captain from Labadee to Île à Rat for the day.
 The ride out takes about 30-40 minutes.

 A round-trip excursion with them costs approximately US$50, and they will cook up a lunch of the day’s catch for an additional US$15.

-The island is well-equipped with lots of chairs, hammocks, and bathrooms, making it relaxing and comfortable for visitors.
+The island is well-equipped with many chairs, hammocks, and bathrooms, making it relaxing and comfortable for visitors.

 This is a great excursion from a huge crowd in Labadee Island.
-Bring your food and drinks, as there are no sellers on the island.
+Bring your food and drinks, as no sellers are on the island.